brooklynrail/brooklynrail-platform/content/events/2021/10/with-rays-anna-kunz.md

 ---
 title: "With Rays: Anna Kunz"
 deck: Featuring Kunz and David Rhodes
-summary: Artist Anna Kuns joins Rail Editor-at-Large David Rhodes for a conversation.
+summary: Artist Anna Kunz joins Rail Editor-at-Large David Rhodes for a conversation.
 We conclude with a poetry reading by Jessica Jacobs.
 people:
   - person: anna-kunz